graph-massivizer/ts2g2/docs/index.md

 When choosing the next node, the following strategies have been implemented so far: random node, random node neighbour, random node degree, random walk, random walk with restart, random walk with jump.

-<>## Citing our work
-<>When using this work for research purposes, we would appreciate it if the following references could be included: